leocavalcante/meteor-redux/README.md

 [@see reducers/counter.js](reducers/counter.js)

 ### Why not using Redux itself?
-If you want to, please take a look at [this specific branch of this repo](https://github.com/AdamBrodzinski/meteor-flux-leaderboard/tree/redux), but the ideia here is to use Redux ideais/principles not it's library.
+If you want to, please take a look at [this specific branch of the repo](https://github.com/AdamBrodzinski/meteor-flux-leaderboard/tree/redux), but the idea here is to use Redux ideas/principles not its library.

 Any thoughts?